Web Similarity in Sets of Search Terms using Database Queries: Theory

+{\em Range} First we consider the range of the NWD.
+For sets of cardinality greater or equal to two the following holds. \begin{lemma} Let $X \in {\cal X} \setminus S$ and $N > |X|$.
+Then $NWD(X) \in [0, (\log_{|X|} (N/|X|)) /(|X|-1)]$. \end{lemma} (In practice the range is from 0 to 1; the higher values are theoretically possible but seem not to occur in real situations.)

-Let $X=\{x,y\} \in {\cal X}$.
-We can rewrite \cite[Section 3.4 formula (6)]{CV07} for the NGD distance between $x$ and $y$ as $NWD(X)$ up to a constant.
-Hence the NGD and NWD coincide for pairs up to a constant.
-For arbitrary sets the following holds. \begin{lemma} Let $X \in {\cal X} \setminus S$.
-Then $NWD(X) \in [0,1]$. \end{lemma} We determine bounds on how the NWD may change under addition of members to its argument.
+{\em Change for Supersets} We next determine bounds on how the NWD may change under addition of members to its argument.
 These bounds are necessary loose since the added members may be similar to existing ones or very different.
-In Lemma~\ref{claim.1} below we shall distinguish two cases for the relation between the minimum frequencies of members of $X$ and $Y$ with $X \subset Y$ and the overall frequencies of $X$ and $Y$.
-In the first case
+In Lemma~\ref{claim.1} below we shall distinguish two cases related to the minimum frequencies.
+The second case divides into two subcases depending on whether the Equation \ref{eq.cond} below holds or not:

 where $x_0= \arg \min_{x \in X}\{\log f(x)\}$, $y_0= \arg \min_{y \in Y} \{\log f(y)\}$, $x_1= \arg \max_{x \in X}\{\log f(x)\}$, and $y_1= \arg \max_{y \in Y} \{\log f(y)\}$.